 Connecticut’s requirements for licensure are not the highest in the country, so if you’re planning on practicing in a different state, make sure the program you choose satisfies the qualifications for becoming an LMFC in your state of choice.

-The educational requirements for your MFT training include completing at least 45 credit hours (compared to 60 in some states).
+The educational requirements for your Connecticut marriage and family therapy program training include completing at least 45 credit hours (compared to 60 in some states).
 Of these credits, 27 should be in marriage and family systems, marital and family therapy (like treatments and techniques), and individual psychological development.
 Coursework should also train students on ethical issues (licensure laws, confidentiality, legal responsibility, family law, etc.) and research methods (such as statistical analysis and research design).

 Your educational training will culminate in your practicum and internships.
 These are done in highly supervised, off-campus clinical settings approved by your school.
 A minimum of 500 hours of client contact and 100 supervised hours are required.